Climate

 Helping to protect Canadians and build resilient communities

 Climate change is a threat to our shared future.
-But it’s also having a serious and growing impact on our safety and our communities today.
-More and bigger floods, wildfires, hailstorms, and windstorms – influenced by our changing climate – are costing billions and putting people and property at risk.
+It is also having a serious and growing impact on the safety of Canadians and the resilience of our communities today.
+More frequent and severe floods, wildfires, hailstorms and windstorms — driven by a changing climate — are causing billions of dollars in damage and putting people and property at risk.

 Explore our Work